Aughol/CTF-Workshop/linux_install.md

 1. Click the *Connect...* button if you closed the window after installation.
 Click the *Start* button in the VM connection window.
 2. Wait for the GUI to appear.
 Enter *root* as the username, then enter the password you set earlier.

+##### Changing Screen Resolution

+*If the resolution of the VM is bothering you, these steps are here to fix the problem.*

+1. Right click the desktop and select *Open Terminal* to open a new terminal.
+2. Type the command `gedit /etc/default/grub` and enter your password when asked.
+3. Find the line that says `GRUB_CMDLINE_LINUX_DEFAULT="quiet"`
+4. At the end of the line, add `splash video=hyperv_fb:<width>x<height>`.
+If you wanted a standard laptop resolution, the line would read `GRUB_CMDLINE_LINUX_DEFAULT="quite splash video=hyperv_fb:1366x768"`.
+5. Save the file and exit.
+In the terminal, type the command `updte-grub` and type the password when asked.
+6. Type the command `reboot` in the terminal to restart the computer.

 ## 3.2 Making a Bootable USB with Persistence

 **The required items for this section is:**